Bicycle-sharing system: History

-To prevent thefts, bike sharing programs gravitated to smart card control systems.'
-One of the first 'smart bike' programs was the Grippa™ bike storage rack system used in Portsmouth (UK)'s Bikeabout system.
-The Bikeabout scheme was launched in October 1995 by the University of Portsmouth, UK as part of its Green Transport Plan in an effort to cut car travel by staff and students between campus sites.
+Bike sharing programs later gravitated to the use of smart cards to prevent theft.
+One of the first such 'smart bike' programs was the Grippa bike storage rack system used in Portsmouth (UK)'s Bikeabout system.
+The Bikeabout scheme was launched in October 1995 by the University of Portsmouth as part of its Green Transport Plan in an effort to cut car travel by staff and students between campus sites.
 Funded in part by the EU's ENTRANCE (Note: Acronym for the ENergy savings in TRANsport through innovation in the Cities of Europe programme) program, the Bikeabout scheme was a "smart card" fully automated system.
 For a small fee, users were issued magnetic striped 'smart cards' readable at a covered 'bike store' kiosk, unlocking the bike from its storage rack.
 Station-located CCTV cameras limited vandalism.
 On arrival at the destination station, the smart card unlocked cycle rack and recorded the bike's return, registering if the bike was returned with damage or if the rental time exceeded a three-hour maximum.
 Implemented with an original budget of approximately £200,000, the Portsmouth Bikeabout scheme was never very successful in terms of rider usage, in part due to the limited number of bike kiosks and hours of operation.
 Seasonal weather restrictions and concerns over unjustified charges for bike damage also imposed barriers to usage.
 The Bikeabout program was discontinued by the university in 1998 in favor of expanded minibus service; the total costs of the Bikeabout program were never disclosed.

-One of the first community bicycle projects in the United States was started in Portland, Oregon in 1994 by civic and environmental activists Tom O'Keefe, Joe Keating and Steve Gunther.
-It took the approach of simply releasing a number of bicycles to the streets for unrestricted use.
-While Portland's Yellow Bike Project was successful in terms of publicity, it proved unsustainable due to theft and vandalism of the bicycles.
-The Yellow Bike Project was eventually terminated, and replaced with the Create A Commuter (CAC) program, which provides free secondhand bicycles to certain preselected low-income and disadvantaged people who need a bicycle to get to work or attend job training courses.